 James Hutchens, Commercial Awareness Competition Winner 2016/17 and Future Trainee Solicitor at Dechert LLP

 Entering the Competition should be the first thing on any aspiring solicitor’s checklist.
 I strongly believe that just knowing the black letter law is no longer good enough to forge a successful career as a commercial lawyer.
 What differentiates a solicitor/firm will be the ability to not just give legal advice but to combine this advice with the commercial impacts/opportunities on their client.
-Entering the Competition has allowed me enhance all the skills necessary to forge a successful career in law whilst being fun and creating great connections.
+The Competition enabled me to enhance all the skills necessary to begin a successful career in law, whilst also being fun and creating great connections.

 Roxanna Sarkar-Patel, Commercial Awareness Competition 2015/16 Winner, Future Trainee Solicitor at Mayer Brown